google/zetasql/docs/graph-query-statements.md

 grouping keys (This is
 equivalent to `GROUP BY ALL`).

-Ordinals are not supported in the `ORDER BY` and `GROUP BY` clauses.
+Ordinals aren't supported in the `ORDER BY` and `GROUP BY` clauses.

 #### Examples